 We focus on having first-rate video production equipment to achieve the best possible image quality for our clients while keeping an eye on their bottom line.
-Right now our flagship is a Sony PXW-FS7 XDCAM Super 35 Camera, capable of shooting 4K and Ultra High Definition (UHD) video.
+Right now our flagship is a Sony PXW-FS7 XDCAM Super 35 Camera, capable of shooting 4k and Ultra High Definition (UHD) video.
 This is fantastic for interviews where the wide shot can also become a close-up shot in post, without sacrificing sharpness.
-We enhance this camera’s natural shallow depth-of-field with a Metabones Speedbooster adapter and full-frame 35mm lenses.
+We enhance this camera’s natural shallow depth-of-field with a Metabones Speedbooster adapter and full-frame 35mm lenses, such as our T1.5 50mm Samyang.
 The results are stunning.

-Our older cameras are Sony’s highly acclaimed CineAlta digital cinema PMW-EX3 XDCAM EX, and Canon’s 5D Mark III DSLR.
-The Sony is great for quick and precise documentary work, or it can be outfitted with our RedRock M2 Encore Depth of Field Attachment and a set of Nikon prime lenses for a beautiful cinematic look.
-The Canon camera (sometimes we use two of them) also gives us beautiful cinematic shallow depth-of-filed and it does miracles in low light.
-And it’s so unobtrusive we shot a corporate video with it in Paraguay while looking like tourists.
+Our older camera is Sony’s highly acclaimed CineAlta digital cinema PMW-EX3 XDCAM EX.
+It is great for quick and precise documentary work, or it can be outfitted with our RedRock M2 Encore Depth of Field Attachment and a set of Nikon prime lenses for a beautiful cinematic look.

 We edit with Premiere Pro, running on a very beefy, custom-configured computer.
 A 42″ program monitor and a THX-certified sound system gives us the theater experience while a 4TB RAID array keeps multiple HD video streams flowing.
-But the real difference is Andy Linda, the man pushing the buttons, jumping between Premiere Pro, AfterEffects, Photoshop and a dozen other programs.
+But the real difference is Andy Linda, the man pushing the buttons, jumping between Premiere Pro, AfterEffects, Photoshop and a dozen other programs on his 4k 42″ computer monitor.
 Thirty five years in the business taught him a trick or two.
 Just keep in mind that if you engage him in a technical discussion, he loves to talk shop!

 Bottom line: we are obsessive about quality and we own the gear and know how to use it to get the job done to our high standards.
 Whether it’s cameras, audio, lighting, a dolly, or a jib, we have the equipment in-house to keep your costs in check and our production schedule flexible.